mautrix/docs/bridges/general/double-puppeting.md

    # push events anywhere for this extra appservice.
 If you use a
    # non-spec-compliant server, you may need to put some fake URL here.
    url:
    # Generate random strings for these three fields.
-   # (only the as_token really matters)
+Only the as_token really
+   # matters, hs_token is never used because there's no url, and the default
+   # user (sender_localpart) is never used either.
    as_token: random string
    hs_token: random string
    sender_localpart: random string